5 Pillars for Creating a Tech-Savvy Remote Work Strategy

 Actionable Tips for an Effective Long-Term Remote Work Strategy and the Tools To Make It Happen

-Harvard Business Review finds that 40% of leaders surveyed feel less than confident about having the skills they need to lead remote teams effectively.Ninety has good news for them and anyone who runs small- to medium-sized companies: Today’s technology makes it easier to facilitate a long-term strategy where remote work gets better results.
-Remote work technology sets your employees up for success with the right tools and processes.
+Harvard Business Review finds that 40% of leaders surveyed feel less than confident about having the skills they need to lead remote teams effectively.Ninety has good news for them and anyone who runs small- to medium-sized companies: Today's technology makes it easier to facilitate a long-term strategy where remote work gets better results.
+Remote work technology sets your team members up for success with the right tools and processes.

 This list explores the challenges of remote work, the five major pillars that support a successful remote work strategy, and how you can improve it all with Ninety's platform of integrated tools.

 Without today's advanced technology, the challenges of remote work would drastically inhibit success.
 According to a recent McKinsey study, many seats, roles, and responsibilities that used to require a physical presence somewhere can now be done from anywhere.

 "We know from our research that as much as 30% of what constitutes employee engagement is technology," says Andrew Hewitt, an analyst at Forrester Research.
 "What leads to engagement is your ability to make progress in your work every day, and the technology you use is directly tied to that.
 How does tech enable or hinder that progress?"

 Ninety is a cloud-based platform that supports team member engagement, alignment, and productivity.
 Through awareness, communication, and agreement around a shared vision, Ninety helps connect the entire organization.

 This tech can help leaders build a solid way to develop and implement a long-term remote strategy that may also include hybrid work environments.
 It helps them deal with the cons of remote work like: